 The Section 8 voucher program is funded by the federal government through the U.S. Department of Housing and Urban Development (HUD).28 With a Section 8 voucher, you can live anywhere in Massachusetts.
 If you move, you can take the voucher with you and, after the first year, you can use it anywhere in the country.29

 Section 8 vouchers are given out by roughly 130 housing authorities and 9 regional nonprofit housing agencies in Massachusetts.
-For a listing of authorities and agencies which administer the Section 8 program, see the Section 8 Housing Choice Voucher Program of the Massachusetts Department of Housing and Community Development website.
+For a listing of authorities and agencies which administer the Section 8 program, see the Section 8 Housing Choice Voucher Program of the Massachusetts Executive Office of Housing and Livable Communities website.
 The housing authority or regional nonprofit where you apply determines whether you are eligible for a voucher.
 It calculates how much your share of the rent is—usually between 30% and 40% of your income.30 While a housing agency is required to do an adult criminal record check, in general, landlords who take Section 8 are responsible for screening and selecting their own tenants.31 For more information, see Tenant Screening.

 When you first get a Section 8 voucher, you have a certain period of time to find an apartment.
 This is called the search period.
 You must lease up with the voucher before the search period ends.
 All housing authorities and regional nonprofits must give you at least 60 days' search time.
 Each housing authority and regional nonprofit also sets its own policy about how much time it will extend this 60-day search period and for what reasons.32 The housing agency may also determine whether the search period should be frozen (suspended).
 Good reasons for extending or freezing your search period are that you have been hospitalized or are otherwise unable to engage in housing search for reasons beyond your control, or that you have submitted a request for an apartment to be approved and are waiting for a final decision.